caroso1222/carlos-roso-gatsby/content/blog/quarantine-day-1/index.md

 3. I'll strive for **daily personal growth**.
 That means learning something new on whatever topic I find interesting.

-4. I normally workout everyday at 5:00am.
+4. I normally workout every day at 5:00 am.
 Being deprived of working out in the park sucks, but I still need to keep active.
 My plan will then be to **workout at home for 20mins**, every single day.

 5. The secret to living is giving.
 As I recognize my undeserved privileged position, I feel obliged to help those who are most vulnerable these days.
 I'll commit to **financially help at least one person every day** during this quarantine (and hopefully after that, too).